NLisicin/coinsquare-docs/docs/create-account.md

 At this point, you have successfully set up your account and it will be pending verification.

 Coinsquare will take up to one business day to verify your credentials, after which a blue **VERIFIED** panel will appear next to your username in the top menu bar.
-Once verified, you can begin trading cryptocurrency.
+Once verified, you can begin trading cryptocurrency!

 ![Verified](https://github.com/NLisicin/coinsquare-docs/blob/gh-pages/assets/images/Verification 4.png?raw=true)